sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 \end{split}
 $$

 This means the grid grows exponentially, which entails $\mathcal{O}(C^k)$.
-If math alone isn't scary enough, let's take a look at some numbers:
+If s alone aren't scary enough, let's take a look at some numbers:

 | $k$ | $N_k$ | Size in Memory[^1] |
 | :-: | :-: | :-: |